 The Sufis in the old days, were called “wool wearers”.
 They are persecuted by fundamentalists, who say they betray the faith.

-There are denominations and sects within Sufism, but they all follow Ali in principle.
+There are denominations and sects within Sufism, but they follow Imam Ali in principle.
 Some call him God.
 Worshippers idealise an individual who stands before God.
 But worship is a signal – five times daily, to unroll a sacred mat and let nothing but Heaven stand between.

 Whenever there is true paradox, and a meeting of opposites, there is ecstasy, a natural state.
 It is like clapping hands, or like wave-currents in the sea which run together and break into white spray.
 It is a condition in the mind which throws all questions open and no answers enclose them.
 It is the union and dissolving of past and future concepts in the Now.
 It is the absence of separation.
-Many sages break out laughing when “it happens”.
+Sages break out laughing when “it happens again”.
 It is the natural way of life, the Buddha laughs, the tension breaks, and it opens to beyond the stars.
 Who knows what will happen next?

 lord siva on his tao